- Risk Tolerance is just half the picture

 How did your client investors react during the worst of the 2008 Financial Crisis?
 Did you stick to your investment plan or did you bend to the stressful situation?
 Predicting how investors will act during turbulent markets is the purpose of risk questionnaires but these methods are dated and unreliable.
 The Portfolio Crash Test Pro (PCT Pro) Risk Capacity measure is designed to improve upon the weaknesses of traditional risk questionnaires by giving financial advisors a picture of their investor client’s retirement situation and emotional response to risk.

-Risk Tolerance is just half the
+Risk Tolerance is just half the picture

 PCT Pro adds a metric to supplement the emotional risk tolerance profile: Risk Capacity.
 Risk Capacity takes into consideration the investor client’s present retirement situation and how it measures to their goals by recording age, present savings, yearly contributions, retirement age, and terminal value.
 It summarizes the amount of risk an investor client must take to reach their investment goals.
 Then it is most useful when balanced with risk tolerance and used to initiate a conversation with the client investor.